tisannai/sivigi/README.md

 value of the Property.

-### Coordinates
+### Dimensions and Coordinates

 Box geometry is specified with position and size.
 Both are a pair of x and y values.
-Positions is obviously based on coordinates, and size is simply a pair of x and y values.
-However they are essentially the same, and in fact they are both based on "Pos" class.
+Position is coordinate based, and size is dimension based.
+However they are in many ways the same, and in fact they are both based on "Pos" class.

-Pos class have to Coord properties which are either absolute or relative coordinates.
+Pos class have two Coord properties which are either absolute or relative coordinates.
 Coordinates grow to right for x and downwards for y.
 Absolute coordinates are references to figure boundary, and relative coordinates are references to some Drawable, which might